alexandrebarbaruiva/projeto1mp/README.md

 # Projeto Somador de strings numéricas

-This project aims to implement knowledge acquired in the classes of Métodos de Programação by means of the simulation of the fall of a ball inside a 2D box.
+This project aims to implement knowledge acquired in the class of Métodos de Programação by means of the simulation of the fall of a ball inside a 2D box.

 ## Requirements